 When people are given time to reflect, digest and integrate, they are better able to make abstract connections, as well as retain and recall information.
-In fact, whenever I’m facilitating a group training and I introduce a new concept, I provide time for self-reflection.
+In fact, whenever I’m facilitating a group training and I introduce a new concept, I provide time for self-reflection about life.
 Even 5 minutes to integrate and think about what you’ve learned can make a critical difference.

 Think about this for yourself.
 If, after you read this article, you move right on to the next thing, how much do you think you will remember?